Pakistan Wins A Seat On UN Economic & Social Council As UNGA Votes For New Members - UrduPoint

 "We hope to play yet once again our active role in the forum of ECOSOC by fostering agreement on the structure and content of new, more dynamic and equitable structure of international economic cooperation," Ambassador Akram said.

-Pakistan, he said, would also help develop consensus on the measures for recovery from the current crises and revive the prospects of achieving the SDGs (Sustainable Development Goals).
+Pakistan, he said, will also help develop consensus on the measures for recovery from the current crises and revive the prospects of achieving the SDGs (sustainable development goals).

 "I also appreciate my team at the Pakistan Mission to the United Nations for their hard work and dedication in securing this election," Ambassador Akram said.